Employee Story – Adam Clark

 As a Ball State freshman, Clark had dreamed of becoming on-air talent for television.
 This evolved into a desire to work behind the camera, then to teach video production.
 After managing visual communication and teaching at a Christian school for two years, Clark went back to Ball State for his master’s degree.
 Eventually, Clark found himself working in marketing at an insurance company—and excelling.

-Today, he holds a senior management position with Brotherhood Mutual Insurance Company, one of the nation’s leading property and casualty insurers of Christian ministries.
+He recently was promoted to a role on the executive leadership team with Brotherhood Mutual Insurance Company, one of the nation’s leading property and casualty insurers of Christian ministries.
 Clark earned a bachelor’s degree in telecommunications from Ball State in 2007 and a master’s degree in public relations in 2011.
-He left his marketing job with a medical malpractice insurance company to join Brotherhood Mutual in 2014.
+He left his marketing job with a medical malpractice insurance company to join Brotherhood Mutual in 2014 and worked his way to becoming assistant vice president of agency marketing.

 Clark was excited to come to a company where other employees shared his enthusiasm about ministry service.
-In addition to his full-time position at Brotherhood Mutual, Clark works part-time as worship pastor for his church.
+In addition to his full-time position at Brotherhood Mutual, Clark serves on the board of the Unity Performing Arts Foundation and he is an elder at Canvas Community Church.

 While he hadn’t considered the insurance field at the start of his career, Clark can look back and see how every step of the journey played a role in leading him to where he is today.
 That’s why he encourages Ball State students to stay curious and explore the possibilities life offers – just as he did.
 “The world is a classroom,” Clark said.
 “There is no such thing as a wasted experience.”